Myles and Milo Dunphy: Milo Dunphy

-Milo Kanangra Dunphy AM (1928-1996), the son of Myles Dunphy, was an Australian conservationist best known for the reinvigoration of the Australian Conservation Foundation and his political activism to preserve wilderness areas in New South Wales.
+Milo Kanangra Dunphy (1929—1996), the son of Myles Dunphy, was an Australian conservationist best known for the reinvigoration of the Australian Conservation Foundation and his political activism to preserve wilderness areas in New South Wales.

 Biography

 Milo Dunphy was an activist who campaigned on several fronts.
 He was known for his work in the preservation of the Colong Caves, which were being targeted for limestone mining, and also for his contribution to the preservation of the Boyd Plateau, which was to be planted with lime trees.
 He helped to double the area of national park space in New South Wales from 2 to 4.5 percent.

 He accompanied his parents, Myles and Margaret, as an infant in 1930–31 on bushwalks in the Blue Mountains.
 A special perambulator with an iron frame, a wicker basket with hood and rubber-tyred wheels, nicknamed 'the Kanangra Express', was used to wheel him through rough terrain.

 Milo Dunphy stood as a candidate in the 1974 federal election, as a candidate for the Australia Party for the Division of Cook; and in the 1983 federal election, as an independent candidate for the Division of Bennelong against John Howard, at that time Treasurer (and later Prime Minister).
 Dunphy Jnr. was active through Australian conservation organisations including the Australian Conservation Foundation, the Colong Foundation for Wilderness, the Nature Conservation Council, and the Total Environment Centre, of which he was the founding Director.

+Recognition

 He was appointed a Member of the Order of Australia in 1986 for services to conservation, received the Sydney Luker Award from the Australian Institute of Planning, and an honorary degree from the University of New South Wales.
 Dunphy's papers and illustrated journals were bequeathed to the State Library of New South Wales and featured in the Library's 2018 exhibition UNESCO Six.